 I like to push the rules on this one…but then again, I’d much rather spend my hard-earned $$ on shoes…or jeans…rather than on airplane tickets.
 As long as my kiddo was under two, I wanted him on my lap.

 So here’s my new limit: If you have a wild almost-two, and any leg of your journey is over two hours….that’s my breaking point.
 Time to buy the little darling their own seat.

 For little ones who look too tiny to be in their own seat (regardless of age), M and I both LOVE the CARES Harness .
 While not as comfortable as a car seat, it does allow the kiddo to nod off to sleep and is FTA approved for in-flight use.
 You can check out my CARES Harness review here.

 9. What To Wear

 Here’s what I typically wear when traveling:

-Comfy jeans, a tee I can nurse in, and shoes that are easy to slip on/off.
+Comfy jeans, a tee I can nurse in, and shoes that are easy to slip on/off is my go-to outfit suggestion.
 Sunglasses always, and a scarf tossed into a huge bag.
 The scarf can double as a baby blanket, can be thrown on over your tee if spit-up happens*, or be used as a nursing shawl (NOTE: after four total years of nursing someone, I have no shame.
-If you like to be a bit more covered, try the Dria – an awesome nursing cover that's perfect for flying).
+If you like to be a bit more covered, try the Dria – an awesome nursing cover that’s perfect for flying).